iamsukhpreetsingh/Snowflake_notes/snowflake_snowpipe/README.md

 - A **target table** already created in Snowflake.
 - **Storage integration** set up between Snowflake and your cloud provider (e.g., AWS S3).

-> 💡 *Note*: If you haven’t already configured external stages or storage integrations, refer to Part 14 of this series for detailed setup instructions.

 ---

 ## 🛠️ Step-by-Step Guide to Configuring Snowpipe with AWS S3